 Ghana is confronted with an acute housing shortage, especially in its cities and large townships.
 Ghana lies in Sub-Saharan Africa and more specifically in West Africa.
 To its northwest and north is Burkina Faso, to the east Togo, to the west Côte d’Ivoire, and to the south the Gulf of Guinea and the Atlantic Ocean.
 Kumasi is located in the central area of the country.
 Rapid population growth and urbanisation demand a corresponding increase in housing delivery to accommodate the phenomenon.
 The deficit currently experienced reflects the negative effect of the scale of the dynamic of the interplay of the forces of demand and supply in the housing market for accommodation.
 Understanding the manner of interaction of the demand and supply factors is not only critical but also crucial in support efforts towards the solution of the housing issue.
 The purpose of this paper is to investigate, figure out, and analyse the factors that underlie and constrain the inefficient operation of the rental housing market segment that caters to a larger proportion of the Ghanaian urban population.
 Kumasi is now the most populated (3,768,239) city in Ghana, having overgrown Accra (2,660,072), the capital (Ghana Statistical Service, 2022).
 Kumasi has been selected for this study because it is the largest and fastest growing city in terms of population and urbanisation (Owusu-Ansah, 2015; Cobbinah and Poku-Boansi, 2018), growth of unplanned settlements or slums (Cobbinah & Poku-Boansi, 2018; Amoako & Cobbinah, 2011; Obeng-Odoom, 2010) and urban sprawl (Cobbinah & Aboagye, 2017; Cobbinah & Amoako, 2012).
 The city is made up of ten sub-metropolitan areas comprising Asokwa, Bantama, Kwadao, Manhyia, Nhyiaaso, Asawase, Suame, Oforikrom, Subin, and Asokore Manpong Municipal Assembly (Map 1).

-Figure 1: Map of Kumasi
+Figure 1.
+Map of Kumasi

 Source: Akaabre et al. (2018)